zhangyi-hu/pymcef/README.rst

 =======
 PyMCEF is a python package that can generate efficient frontier based on Monte Carlo simulated returns.

+`A Quickstart tutorial`_

+`Benchmark`_

 PyMCEF is based on axiomatic Second-order Stochastic dominance portfolio theory.

 Absolute SemiDeviation and Fixed-target expected under performance are used as the risk measure for this stochastic programming problem.

-`A Quickstart tutorial`_

-`Benchmark`_
+These two risk measures don't have the theoretical flaw in mean variance model.

 `One example when mean variance model fails`_